Goal setting is a common practice for many adults, but have you considered setting goals as a family?

 - Family Adventures

 If your kids are older (middle school and up) you can start setting more specific, measurable goals.
-I have a goal setting PDF available for this age range too.
 These are the categories I suggest focusing on with older children.

 - Personal Development